Brisselada/FDS/README.md

 #### RMI

+The Remote Method Invocation-based implementation can be run as follows:

 1. Open a command prompt.
 2. ```cd``` to the ```./src/rmi/``` directory.
 3. Compile the source code with ```javac -d dist LetterCounter.java Server.java Client.java```.